WMD-group/CarrierCapture.jl/paper/paper.md

 A standard workflow involves building potentials and computing carrier capture coefficients. `CarrierCapture.jl` provides handy tools:

-- Finding a best fit to the first-principles data.
+- Finding a best fit to the first-principles data
-- Solving the one-dimensional Schrödinger equation for the potential energy surfaces.
+- Solving the one-dimensional Schrödinger equation for the potential energy surfaces
-- Computation of the overlap between nuclear wave functions.
+- Computation of the overlap between nuclear wave functions
-- Computation of the capture coefficients as a function of temperature.
+- Computation of the capture coefficients as a function of temperature

 We also provide auxiliary scripts to process the first-principles data.
-To our best knowledge, `carrierCapture.jl` is currently the only open-source package to provide such functionalities.
+To our best knowledge, `carrierCapture.jl` is currently the only open-source package to provide such functionality.
 Common computational workflows that reproduce published examples [@Kim2019kesterite; @kim2019anham] are available on Github pages.
 The API documentation including the guide to the installation is also up-to-date on GitHub pages.